OperationFman/Watch-Drop/README.md

-# 💧 Watch Drop: Your Email Driven TV & Movie Notification Service
+# 💧 Watch Drop: Your Email Driven TV Notification Service

-Simple Email service to subscribe and keep track of shows/movies when a new episode is available to stream.
+Simple Email service to subscribe and keep track of shows when a new episode is available to stream.

 ---

 ## 🚀 Overview

-Watch Drop is a serverless, personalized notification service that keeps you updated on your favorite TV shows and movies.
+Watch Drop is a serverless, personalized notification service that keeps you updated on your favorite TV shows.
 No more missing new episodes or releases

-Once subscribed to a title, Watch Drop automatically creates you an account and checks for new content daily, then sends you an email alert when a new episode or movie becomes available to stream.
+Once subscribed to a title, Watch Drop automatically creates you an account and checks for new content daily, then sends you an email alert when a new episode becomes available to stream.

 This project is built leveraging the power of AWS serverless services for efficiency and scalability, integrating with The Movie Database (TMDB) for